Healing-A-dev/Orb-Lang/README.md

 # ORB
 Introducing Orb!
 A compiled programming language that is (suprisingly) not a C, Rust, Java, or Go clone.

-Being built on top of a custom VM 'Xohe', Orb is a very fast and rather lightweight language.
+### About:
+Orb is a compiled programming language that runs on a custom VM called XOHE (pronounced Zoe).
+Orb gets its name from the way Orb is compiled.
+Everything, and I mean EVERYTHING that called be ran internally is ran internally.
+The generated executable is simply all that is needed to produced the exact result of the program.
+No function, loop, or anything of the sort.

 # SYNTAX:
 The syntax of Orb is rather similar to languages such as Perl and Julia with some major differences.